bwfbowen/muax/README.md

 # muax 😘
-Muax is a library that provides help for using DeepMind's [mctx](https://github.com/deepmind/mctx) on gym-style environments.
+Muax provides help for using DeepMind's [mctx](https://github.com/deepmind/mctx) on gym-style environments.

 ## Installation
 You can install the released version of muax through PyPI: